Mintri1199/Weather_Graph_Generator/README.md

 Then open the folder in Pycharm then run Make_Graph.py

+**Make sure you config your Pycharm settings to include matplotlib in the project interpreter**

 In your run console, input **ct_weather.csv** when asked for csv file name.
 ![alt text](https://github.com/Mintri1199/Weather_Graph_Generator/blob/master/Initial%20startup.png)